Compare energy deals in minutes

 Consider locking in a fantastic deal ahead of the winter rush.

 2. We’re using more energy than usual

 Even though our energy consumption usually falls during the spring and summer months, the fact that most of us are now working from home means we are likely to be using more electricity than usual.
+Bear in mind that your energy costs during the winter months typically rise substantially, too.
 Energy costs could rise for some as a result, so it’s vital to try and keep costs to a minimum by moving to the cheapest possible tariff.

 3. You can easily beat the energy price cap

 In January 2019, Ofgem implemented a cap on the price of default tariffs to protect consumers who don’t switch suppliers from overpaying for their energy.